 Daphna is also involved in one of Hapoel Katamon’s other key initiatives, its Neighborhood Leagues, which bring together individuals from underserved areas of Jerusalem—secular and religious Jews, Muslims, and Christians—for sports activities.
 This league includes weekly practices, tutoring sessions for participants, and a monthly tournament focusing on fair play and sportsmanship.

-By participating in the GSMP, Daphna hopes to learn from American women in sports leadership about the ways she can overcome obstacles faced by women in Israel to sustainably grow women’s soccer.
-She also seeks to discover tools and resources for community outreach.
+By participating in the GSMP, Daphna learned from American women in sports leadership about the ways she can overcome obstacles faced by women in Israel to sustainably grow women’s soccer.
+She has also discovered tools and resources for community outreach.

 Daphna earned a B.A. in Political Science from the University of Haifa.
 Outside of work, she enjoys yoga, pilates, studying history, and key lime pie.
 She and her husband, Ron, have a rescue dog named Jes.